rfuehrer/syno_autoshutdown/README.md

 ## Basic mechanism
 At definable intervals, all systems of the current network segment (e.g. 10.0.0.x) are checked whether they are reachable.
 If a system could be detected, this is compared with the list of systems that were defined to avoid a shutdown.
 If no system could be found, the system continues to attempt to find systems for a defined period of time.
 If no systems are found during this time, the system is shut down.
 A named system found resets this check.

-## Functions
+## Functions/features
-- Bash Script
+- Bash Script (easy setup)
+- Out-of-the-box usable - no installation of other toos required (no system modification!)
-- Use of simple functions from Busy Box
+- Use of simple functions from Busy Box (no dependencies)
 - Connection to IFTTT (optional)
-- logging
+- Logging
-- Automatic initialization when configuration is changed
-- automatic restart of the script on code change
+- Self-inititalizing (with default values if no config is specified)
+- Self-restarting (on code changes)
+- Self-reconfiguring (on config changes)
+- Self-initializing of config file and missing config options
-- warning times
+- Warning times
 - Support of beep output to the internal NAS loudspeaker

 ## Advantages